dashpradeep99/docker-complete-tutorial/1-docker-introduction.md

   When you execute this command you search Docker Hub for all images that contain the word 'ubuntu' in them.
 You can search Docker Hub from the web if you go to [www.hub.docker.com](https://hub.docker.com/explore/).

-  You'll notice that the search results include an `OFFICAL` column.
+  You'll notice that the search results include an `OFFICIAL` column.
 Official images are certified by Docker to indicate that they are built using certain standards.
 You'll find a list of official images here : https://github.com/docker-library/official-images/tree/master/library.

 2. Pull the `ubuntu` image.